- Developmental path of the infection preventionist

 Important information on the status of the 2014 Ebola outbreak in West Africa and precautions you can take

 Information and recommendations related to infection control risk with innappropriate use of pharmacy bulk packages of IV contrast materials.

 Antimicrobial stewardship is a coordinated program that promotes the appropriate use of antimicrobials, improves patient outcomes, reduces microbial resistance to antibiotics, and decreases the spread of infections caused by multidrug-resistant organisms.

 Compendium of Strategies to Prevent Healthcare-Associated Infections in Acute Care Hospitals

 The Compendium consolidates infection prevention research regarding six of the most common healthcare-associated infections: Clostridium difficile, methicillin-resistant Staphylococcus aureus, central line-associated bloodstream infections, ventilator-associated pneumonia, catheter-associated urinary tract infections, and surgical site infections.
 The Compendium was developed by a partnership of healthcare organizations.

 Healthcare personnel immunization

 Obtain immunization resources and read more on APIC’s position on influenza immunizations of healthcare personnel.

 Identify the surveillance system that will work best for your individual facility.

-These documents are designed to assist in policy development and decision making in areas that are unclear or controversial.
+These documents are designed to assist in practice development and decision making .